sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2015-10-04-starting-and-stopping-the-mysql-server.md

   date: 2015-10-04 13:30:00 +5:30
 ---

-The MySQL server is started automatically after installation.
-You can check/verify the status of the MySQL server with the following command:
+By Default MySQL server is started automatically after installation.
+Wd can check/verify the status of the MySQL server with the following command:

 {% highlight bash %}
 sudo service mysql status